 Buying a Car with Bad Credit

-There are a few things you should if you plan to take out a car loan after your bankruptcy has been discharged.
+There are a few things you should do if you plan to take out a car loan after your bankruptcy has been discharged.
 As referenced above, you will likely pay a much higher interest rate than if you had great credit.
 This is because car loans for borrowers with bad credit are riskier than those loans extended to those with good or excellent credit.
 The lender is taking on a considerable risk after someone has filed for bankruptcy.
 However, you will have options that could strengthen your position in this situation.
 A couple of these include:

 - Stay Current with Housing Payments: Whether you have a mortgage which you are still maintaining after you have declared bankruptcy or you are a renter, staying current on your payments will help when applying for a car loan.
 Your mortgage company will report your payment history to the credit bureau and while your landlord typically will not, it may be possible for you to ask them to verify on-time payments when applying for a car loan.